TIPS FOR FILING AN INSURANCE CLAIM AFTER A STORM

 IF YOUR ADJUSTER AND CONTRACTOR DISAGREE ON THE DAMAGES?

 Allowing your insurance adjuster to inspect your home without a contractor representing your interests is dangerous because the adjuster may determine your home does not have significant damage.
-If you do have a contractor present, the adjuster and your contractor may disagree on the scope and fair market cost of repair for the damage to your roof.
+If you do have a contractor present, the adjuster and your contractor may disagree on the scope and fair market cost of repair for the damage to your home.
+Maybe you’ll need pool remodeling, a roof repair service, or corrections to your home’s foundation — these are all costly repairs.
 Generally, you are entitled to ask your insurance company to arrange a re-inspection by another adjuster within the same firm at no charge.

 You are entitled to have your contractor of choice represent you during the adjustment process to expedite the settlement of your claim.
 In order to save you time off from work and the headache of the entire inspection process.
 Your contractor company will work with your adjuster to determine the extent of the damage, clarify pricing, and offer a repair price agreeable to the insurance company.
 All you pay is your deductible.